Azerbaijan arrests former top Karabakh minister as exodus tops 50,000 | Law-Order

 U.N. special rapporteur Morris Tidball-Binz said Azerbaijan must "promptly and independently investigate alleged or suspected violations of the right to life reported in the context of its latest military offensive in Nagorno-Karabakh".
 Germany added its voice to U.S. calls for Azerbaijan to allow international observers into Karabakh.

 "What is needed now is transparency, and the eyes and ears of the international community on the spot," Foreign Minister Annalena Baerbock posted on X, formerly Twitter.
-MOUNTAIN ROAD
+U.S. State Department spokesperson Matthew Miller said Washington would work with allies and partners in coming days to "flesh out exactly what that mission will look like".

 Tens of thousands have been killed in wars over Karabakh since the 1991 fall of the Soviet Union, of which both Armenia and Azerbaijan were part.
 Karabakh authorities said they lost at least 200 people in Azerbaijan's offensive last week.
 Baku said on Wednesday that 192 of its soldiers had been killed, and published their names and photographs.
 More than 50 were young men in their teens.